Axel2293/Text-Compresor/README.md

 # Text-Compresor
-Huffman compresion implemented in c for strings (arrays of chars)
+Huffman compresion implemented in c for txt files (arrays of chars)